huseyin-ensari/flutter-search-listview/README.md

 [User](https://jsonplaceholder.typicode.com/users) data on the [JsonPlaceHolder](https://jsonplaceholder.typicode.com) site is used.
 Technique:

-1. The data from Apid has been put into a list named allUser.
+1. The data from Api has been put into a list named allUser.
 2. We create a list again for filtering (filterUser in this project)
 3. A method named doSearch was created.
 A string was requested as a parameter.
 Filtering is done in setState.